If Britain does not decide to stay within the single market – the ‘Norway model’ – migration negotiations will start with individual countries.

 It may be that some countries introduce residency rules that make it harder for expats to remain.
 Much depends on how flexible the UK is during negotiations.
 Bearing in mind that London is often referred to as France’s “sixth city” and that more French live there than do Brits in France, it is unlikely that France will make life unduly difficult for the British – such as introducing visa requirements, for example.

 Some, for example, can exchange their driving licence for a French one while others have to resit their test.
-Some have to take a French language test to apply for a carte de séjour, others don’t.
+Some have to take a French language test to apply for a carte de séjour, while others don’t.

 Requirements also depend on the reason you are living in France – do you plan to work, for example.

-However, UK qualifications may be less readily recognised as EU mutual recognition rules would no longer apply.
+In addition, UK qualifications may be less readily recognised as EU mutual recognition rules would no longer apply.

 Non-EU nationals without work do not have automatic access to benefits as these are guaranteed by the EU as part of the process of standardising member states’ social security systems.
 Similarly, income support for pensioners is only accorded to non-EU nationals who have worked in France for ten years and income support for those on a low income only after they have worked for five years.